BitzArt/Flux/README.md

-# Communicator
+# Flex.Net
 # PRELEASE, Work In Progress

-The **Communicator** NuGet package introduces an intuitive way to simplify how your software communicates with external systems.
+This nuget package introduces an intuitive way to simplify how your software communicates with external systems.
 Imagine effortlessly working with various external services without getting lost in the technical details, whether it's REST, SOAP, or something else.
-That's exactly what **Communicator** does for you.
+That's exactly what **Flex.Net** does for you.

 **1. Easy Setup: Configure Once, Use Anywhere**